IB GuidesSeptember 14, 2025

 IB Command Terms Explained: A Glossary for Exam Success

 Navigating the International Baccalaureate (IB) program can feel like learning a new language, especially when it comes to understanding the specific instructions embedded within exam questions.
 These instructions are known as command terms, and mastering them is crucial for achieving success in your IB assessments.
-This comprehensive guide will break down the most common IB command terms, providing clear definitions, examples, and strategies to help you interpret and respond effectively, ultimately boosting your IB exam scores.
+This practical guide will break down the most common IB command terms, providing clear definitions, examples, and strategies to help you interpret and respond effectively, ultimately boosting your IB exam scores.
 We'll also explore how modern technology, like AI grading assistants, can help you understand and apply these terms more effectively.

 Why Understanding IB Command Terms Matters